lmjakt/kmer_hasheR/README.md

 Creating a 32-mer hash for ca. 40 million base pairs took approximately 10 seconds on a single core of an "Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz"; obtaining coordinates for these (excluding pair positions) took around 15 seconds.
-I have not tested shorter sequences as the time taken is much less than required for down-stream analyses.
+It appears that the first time that kmer-sequences are retrieved is much more time consuming (taking up to 80 seconds).
+This is likely because `R` stores strings as a hash;
+the first time it comes across a string it will need to create a new entry in the hash.
+In general you should not need to obtain the k-mer sequences if positions are retrieved as you can then get the k-mers from the original sequence.

 I have not checked memory requirements; but these will be in excess of
 $4 * l$ ($l$ is the length of the sequence) for the hash itself.
 Obtaining